VaspulaVijayaLakshmi/System-Design/KAFKA/README.md

-How to ensure the messages ae not duplicated
+How to ensure the messages are not duplicated?

-How to make sure we are not losing data packets
+How to make sure we are not losing data packets?

-how to retry failed msgs
+How to retry failed messages?

+1. Replication :
+Each Kafka topic partition is replicated across multiple brokers.

+There is one leader and multiple followers.
+If Broker 1 crashes, Kafka promotes one of the followers to be the new leader.

+2. Retention Policy
+Messages are retained even after they're read (unless deleted).

+3. Consumer Offset Management
+Consumers track read position using offsets.

+Kafka stores this in __consumer_offsets topic.

+If a consumer crashes, it can resume from the last committed offset.

+4.Durable Log on Disk
+Kafka writes all data to disk before acknowledging it.

+Durable, append-only ordered storage of messages for streaming and replay

+Messages are appended to disk in orde

+_____